This page has information about treating depression. You can use these links to take you straight to sections about

 - Your age

 Anti depressants are not a cure for depression, and they won't make you feel instantly wonderful.
-They will simply lift your mood just enough for you to feel less negative and more able to cope with things.
+Depression may occur when the balance of the chemicals that control your mood is upset.
+Anti depressants work by restoring the natural balance of some of these chemicals, such as dopamine and serotonin.
+They can lift your mood enough for you to feel less negative and more able to cope with things.
 One person described taking anti depressants like this

 "When I was depressed I felt as if I was slipping down a dark tunnel and couldn’t climb back up to see the light again.
 Once my anti depressants started to work I didn’t feel as if I was slipping anymore.
 I still felt quite low at times but I kept seeing more and more light.
 I felt I now had the strength to grab hold at the top and pull myself out."